 - Can draw and copy simple shapes such as circles, triangles, etc

 - Can walk forwards and backwards

-Your 4 years 4 months old child’s hand and finger skills should also be quite well developed at this stage.
+Your 4-year-and-4-month old child’s hand and finger skills should also be quite well developed at this stage.
 He should be able to hold a pen, draw, and grab onto small objects without any problems.

-It’s important to note that your little one can be pretty active at this stage, so it’s a good idea to always keep an eye on him when he’s playing — especially since some 4 years 4 months old kids can also do somersaults!
+It’s important to note that your little one can be pretty active at this stage, so it’s a good idea to always keep an eye on him when he’s playing – especially since some 4-year-and-4-month-old kids can also do somersaults!

 - Encourage your child to be active and learn through playing

 - Let him draw different shapes in order to further develop his hand-eye coordination and dexterity

 - Take your child to a playground and encourage him to try out the playground equipment

 - Encourage your child to engage in creative pursuits, to both improve his manual dexterity, as well as his creativity and imagination